dfe-analytical-services/ees-data-screener/README.md

 **StyleR** <br>

 The code in this project has been styled using the [StyleR package](https://styler.r-lib.org/).
-The following will install the package, and then run through and check all relevant code files in the project.
+The following will load the package, and then run through and check all relevant code files in the project.

->`install.packages("styler")` <br>
 >`library(styler)` <br>
 >`styler::style_dir(filetype = c("r","rmd"),recursive = FALSE)` <br>
 >`styler::style_dir(path = "setup_functions",filetype = "r",recursive = FALSE)`